 Perils of a Rude Resignation Letter

-Sure, you have freedom of speech to express yourself, but companies also have a SLAPP lawsuit up their sleeve – a "strategic lawsuit against public participation" that is meant to shut up their critics.
-While it stands little chance in court, it's meant to intimidate you and provoke an expensive legal battle.
+Sure, you have freedom of speech to express yourself, but companies also have a SLAPP lawsuit up their sleeve.
+SLAPP stands for "strategic lawsuit against public participation" and its meant to shut up the company’s critics.
+While a SLAPP lawsuit stands little chance in court, it's meant to intimidate you and provoke an expensive legal battle.
 In the long run, your rude resignation is probably not worth the personal, professional and potential financial cost.

 Dear Mr. Walker,